kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image_2_6_4]

+The computation of the vehicle position is similar, using position of  left_curverad, right_curverad at the bottom of the image, I compute the difference between their center-x and the image center-x is 28.8 pixels, i.e., 0.17 m in the real world.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I copied the sample code from the lecture to plot the final result.
 The idea behind is to project fitted curve from warped image back to original image (undistorted one)

-The code for this step is in the function `fin_plot()` 207 through 233 in my code in `lane_fit.py`.
+The code for this step is in the function `lane_plot()` 212 through 238 in my code in `lane_fit.py`.
 Here is an example of my result on the test image:

 ![alt text][image_2_7]